 Trans fats raise the risk of heart disease by raising LDL (“bad cholesterol”) and lowering HDL (“good cholesterol”).
 Human milk contains trans fat if the breastfeeding mother consumes it; the more she eats, the higher the concentration of trans fat in her milk and in her baby’s blood.
 Trans fat is implicated in cancers of the breast and prostate, diabetes, infertility, Alzheimer’s, obesity (even with similar caloric intake), depression, and other maladies.

 Partially hydrogenated oils have been banned in several countries (such as Denmark and Switzerland), states (California), and cities (Calgary, New York City, and others).

 You’ll still find them in lots of packaged cookies!

 Note: Be wary of packages that say “0g trans fats (per serving).”
 This does not mean that the food is trans-fat free.
 It just means that there is a half gram or less of trans fat per serving.
 (Thanks, labeling laws!)
 If you look at the ingredient list, you may still see partially hydrogenated oils listed.
 And even though the amount may be relatively small, trans fats are bad and can add up in our diets—this is especially true for kids.

-Another popular fat that I’m not a fan of is canola oil.
+Another popular fat that is controversial is canola oil.
 The vast majority of canola oil (if it’s not organic) comes from genetically modified rapeseed plants.
 Canola oil is the product of a lot of processing, involving chemicals and high temperatures that can compromise the fatty acids, even hydrogenating some.
-Health researcher and author Sally Fallon calls canola oil a “newfangled fat” because it’s only been part of our food system since the 1970s.
-I don’t know about you, but I don’t like being a guinea pig, so I avoid canola oil.
+It’s only been part of our food system since the 1970s.
+I do try to avoid canola oil.

 Short answer: Yes!